 Glynda co-authored the Open Educational Resources Clinical Procedures for Safer Patient Care and Health Case Studies with BC Campus.

-Glynda is the School of Health Sciences representative on the Research Ethics Board at BCIT, and she is the Canadian Nursing Informatics Association President.
+Glynda is the School of Health Sciences representative on the Research Ethics Board at BCIT, and she was the Canadian Nursing Informatics Association President from 2019-2021.